momostarsky/imebra_git/docs/logging.rst

 Apple specific instructions
 ---------------------------

-The following example shows how to compile Imebra for iPhone with the INFO logging level enabled.
+The following example shows how to compile Dicomhero for iPhone with the INFO logging level enabled.
 The logs will be produced using the NSLog call:

 ::